About the data

 The cost rate for road transportation energy is based on gasoline prices in Ottawa Ontario, from the website Ottawa Gas prices.

-Heat refers to that portion of space heating energy demand that is supplied by combustible fuels such as natural gas, oil, propane, and wood.
-Heat energy demand is based on current outdoor temperatures in 46 Ontario communities representing 99 percent of the private dwellings in the province.
+Heating (or Cooling, depending on the temperature) refers to that portion of space heating/cooling energy demand that is supplied by combustible fuels such as natural gas or propane.
+Heating or cooling energy demand is based on current outdoor temperatures in 46 Ontario communities representing 99 percent of the private dwellings in the province.

-This estimate of residential heating demand is then used to estimate demand by Industrial, Commercial, and Institutional (ICI) buildings.
+This estimate of residential heating/cooling demand is then used to estimate demand by Industrial, Commercial, and Institutional (ICI) buildings.

-It is assumed here that ten percent of Ontario’s space heating energy is provided with electricity.
-Therefore, the energy represented in the Electricity kWh bar includes that ten percent.
+It is assumed here that ten percent of Ontario’s space heating energy is provided with electricity, and that ten percent of its cooling energy with gas or propane.
+Therefore, the energy represented in the Electricity kWh bar includes the ten percent provided by electricity when heat is required, and the 90 percent provided by electricity when cooling is required.

 Heat CO₂ is based on the blanket assumption that all non-electrical heat is provided by high efficiency natural gas.
 The CIPK for this fuel technology is estimated to be 200 grams.
 One cubic meter of natural gas contains roughly 10 kilowatt-hours of energy, and when burned will emit 1,878 grams of CO₂.
 Factoring in conversion efficiencies (assuming a high-efficiency furnace) gives a gas-fired heat CIPK of 200 grams.
 This is of course a highly conservative assumption, which will soon be replaced with one that more precisely accounts for actual fuel use and heating technology in Ontario communities.